ntustison/Histograms/Text/stitched.md

 ventilation defect percentage.
 For the reference sets comprising eight or nine images, we compute the corresponding linear binning segmentation and estimate the volumetric percentage for each cluster.
-Then, for each subject, we compute the min/max range for these values and plot those results cluster-wise on the bottom of Figure \ref{fig:referenceVariance}.
+Then, for each subject, we computed the min/max range for these values and plotted those results cluster-wise on the bottom of Figure \ref{fig:referenceVariance}.
 This demonstrates that the additional requirement of a reference distribution is a source of potentially significant measurement variation for the linear binning algorithm.